-Those who have spent time at The Pioneer Collective know indoor plants are part of the decor.
+Those who have spent time at The Pioneer Collective know we love using plants as part of the decor.
 Caring for plants and gardening have been linked to healthier lifestyles and longevity.
 In the world's Blue Zones, where people live longest, (Okinawa, Japan, Sardinia, Italy, Loma Linda, California, Nicoya, Costa Rica, and Ikaria, Greece) tending a garden is a common activity among inhabitants.
 Inspired by flora rich urban environments such as Barcelona, here at TPC we are striving to bring the outdoors in.
 Below we have compiled a list of care tips for indoor plants based on our experiments at TPC.

 - Succulents do not need a lot of water